datalogism/Kastor/kstor/readMe.md

 ## Knowledge distillation
 ![kstor](../img/knowledgedistill4.png)

+### KD-STEP 0 [OPTIONNAL] - Create a data partition for a specific purpose

+In the case of our last work, we proposed to identify Wikipedia articles published after a given date, see [./KD0_create_wikidiff_NG.py](./KD0_create_wikidiff_NG.py) for details

 ### KD-STEP 1-  Tag the entities related to the shape class:

 This step associates a random uuid to each entity related to dbo:class focused by the maximal shape chosen and having an abstract, it creates $\mathcal{K}_{\mathbb{P}(s^*)}$ .
 The dbo:Person shape is accessible here [PersonShape.ttl](../shapes/PersonShape.ttl)